Clonbur

 Outdoor Activities

-The Petersburg Outdoor Education Centre on the shores of Lough Mask offers kayaking, sailing, orienteering and hill‑walking programmes for all ages.
-The centre also runs environmental‑education sessions that explore local geology, flora and fauna.
-For the more adventurous, the surrounding woodlands and lakes support windsurfing, gorge walking and seasonal fishing (trout, salmon, pike) under Irish fishing regulations.
+The Petersburg Outdoor Education Centre on the shores of Lough Mask is a focal point for activity.
+It offers kayaking, sailing, orienteering, and hill-walking programmes for all ages.
+The centre also runs environmental-education sessions that explore local geology, flora, and fauna, making it an excellent stop for school groups or families with curious children.

 Accommodation & Dining